 - HDD space

-In this way your setup is precisely adjusted to your specific needs, and you can be sure that the software will handle the expected traffic.
-Moreover, you won’t have experience nagging worries about maintenance tasks and finding solutions for critical situations.
+In this way, your setup is precisely adjusted to your specific needs, and you can be sure that the software will handle the expected traffic.
+Moreover, you won’t have to experience nagging worries about maintenance tasks and finding solutions for critical situations.

 The second one involves creating special access accounts on AWS for the support team.
 This solution will definitely spare you a lot of hassle, as you don’t need to worry about server management.
 Support includes: